 Calling 18- to 25-year-olds on the island of Ireland to tell the story of your generation through your smartphone lens.
 Photographs with accompanying captions will be selected for an online exhibition.
-Closing date for submissions: 30 September 2020.
+Closing date for submissions now extended to Monday, 2 November 2020.

 How to share your story

 What place or object helps, inspires or hinders you?
 Is there an object that symbolises the people who shape your story?
 Think about an image that will creatively capture the essence of that.